Skip to primary navigation Skip to content Skip to footer

 For this reason, Japanese whisky has a lot in common with Scotch; however, its unique cultural background and the demand for fast-paced production have shaped the industry and developed a specific character.

-One major aspect is that each distillery has to rely on its own production as, unlike in Scotland, Japanese companies don’t trade in stock among each other.
+One significant aspect is that each distillery has to rely on its production as, unlike in Scotland, Japanese companies don’t trade in stock among each other.
 Because of this, distilleries in Japan are a chameleonic breed, and each one is equipped to produce a wide range of styles, from grains to malt, smoky to unpeated, using a variety of fermentation and distillation techniques.

 Typical brands are Yamazaki, Yoichi, and Chichibu.